stevepentler/blog.turing.io/source/2015-02-06-rubys-support_joke-easter-eggs.html.markdown

 ## Turn SUPPORT_JOKE on

-If we take a look, we'll see it comes up in various places (<a href="#whats_ag_footnote" name="whats_ag_link">What's ag?</a>)
+If we take a look, we'll see `SUPPORT_JOKE` comes up in various places (<a href="#whats_ag_footnote" name="whats_ag_link">What's ag?</a>)

 ```sh